Narcissus pseudonarcissus L.

 Fruits - Ellipsoid capsules, rarely produced in North American plants.

 Narcissus_pseudonarcissus_fruit1.jpg Fruit.
-These are not often seen.
+These are not often produced.

 © SRTurner